 Conclusions

 This study provides reflections on sex and sexual behaviour by youth LGB identifying participants at an urban university in South Africa.
 This study demonstrates that the reasons LGB youth engage in sex may not be unique; comparisons with hetero-normative communities prove this.
 Comfort sex, pity sex, make-up sex and pussy sex could be indications that youth need to be equipped with effective communication skills so that they do not resort to sex to end a feud or make someone feel better.
 More participatory action research is needed with youth identifying LGBTIQ+ in universities to further this area of study.
+The findings of this study also communicate that youth use sexual slang in debates and discussions about sexuality; some of this language can be used in sexuality education for LGBTIQ students to make the interventions relevant for this youth group.
+Incorporating easy, informal language could make the target group feel resonance and attract their attention.
+These findings, though based on data from one urban university could be applicable in other campus settings whose student body shares similar background characteristics as those of the University of the Witwatersrand.

 Acknowledgements